shift-left-test/Hosta/README.md

 # - extra_args: Any additional arguments to pass on the command line
 ```

-### Adding an Executable as Tests with CTest by Scanning Source Code for Unity Test Macros
+### Adding an Executable as Tests with CTest by Scanning Source Code for Unity Fixture Test Macros

-To automatically add an executable target as tests with CTest by scanning the source code for Unity test macros, use the `unity_fixture_add_host_tests` function:
+To automatically add an executable target as tests with CTest by scanning the source code for Unity fixture test macros, use the `unity_fixture_add_host_tests` function:

 ```cmake
 unity_fixture_add_host_tests(<target> [PREFIX <prefix>] [EXTRA_ARGS <extra_args>])